amiyasahu/Donut/README.md

-# Donut #
+# Donut Theme#
-Clean Minimal Responsive theme for Question2Answer ( Q2A ) websites
+A clean minimal responsive theme for Question2Answer ( Q2A ) websites

 ### What is this repository for? ###

-* Question2Andwer theme
+* Question2Answer theme
-* 1.0

 ### How do I get set up? ###